man-group/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 * Data Reshapers
 * Dataframe Functions

-Functionality that is still available, but for dataframes w/ less-than 1 million rows & less-than-or-equal to 100 columns:
+Functionality that is still available, but for dataframes with less-than 1 million rows & less-than-or-equal to 100 columns:
 * Unique Count
 * Outliers & Outlier Highlighting
 * Much of the "Describe" popup initial details

-If there is any functionality (which isn't controlled by ArcticDB itself) you want added back in for ArcticDB through the use of configuration flags please submit an issue.
-Thanks :pray
+If there is any functionality (which isn't controlled by ArcticDB itself) you want added back in for ArcticDB please submit an issue.
+Thanks :pray: